CumulusNetworks/docs/content/version/cumulus-netq-23/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-the-OSPF-Service.md

 </tr>
 <tr class="odd">
 <td><p>Table/Filter options</p></td>
-<td><p>When the <strong>Switches with Most Sessions</strong> filter option is selected, the table displays the switches and hosts running OSPF sessions in decreasing order of session count—devices with the largest number of sessions are listed first</p>
+<td><p>When the <strong>Switches with Most Sessions</strong> filter option is selected, the table displays the switches and hosts running OSPF sessions in decreasing order of session count-devices with the largest number of sessions are listed first</p>
-<p>When the <strong>Switches with Most Unestablished Sessions</strong> filter option is selected, the table switches and hosts running OSPF sessions in decreasing order of unestablished sessions—devices with the largest number of unestablished sessions are listed first</p></td>
+<p>When the <strong>Switches with Most Unestablished Sessions</strong> filter option is selected, the table switches and hosts running OSPF sessions in decreasing order of unestablished sessions-devices with the largest number of unestablished sessions are listed first</p></td>
 </tr>
 <tr class="even">
 <td><p>Show All Sessions</p></td>